Skip to Content

 This latest study review on raw diets concerning microbiological hazards highlights that the prevalence of potentially serious germs is considerably higher in raw pet food than in heat‐treated food.

 Also, the CDC does not advise a raw food diet for dogs due to health concerns around pet food safety, and this is justified, according to the above study.
-However, it is accepted that more research is needed on the health risks and nutritional benefits of raw feeding.

 Your Dog Can Become Overweight (Or Underweight)

-Another problem with raw dog food is that it is hard to pinpoint its nutritional information.
-The only exception to this seems to be in freeze-dried food or raw frozen.
 Packages of freeze-dried and raw frozen dog food can be categorized by dog breed and life stage.
 But if you’re using raw meat and dairy to feed your dog, even your most accurate guess is still a guess.

 It Is Expensive To Maintain

 Finally, the greatest disadvantage of a raw dog food diet is also the one that can limit anything from becoming a global phenomenon: it is too expensive.
-Depending on the ingredients you use for your raw dog food recipes, you might spend 3 to 5 times more per month by choosing it over kibble.

 Do you want to know how much it costs to feed your dog a raw diet?
 Check out this article, The Cost To Feed Raw Dog Food (The True Price!).